On the Temptation of Power

 The other reason that some people are driven to obtain positions of power is based on a fundamental lack of trust in others.
 Again, trauma (especially childhood trauma) is often a factor.
 This lack of trust is the main motivating force behind those seeking to create what psychologists call “hard power.”
 “These individuals tend to be more aggressive, sensitive to threats, and self-focused.
 They are also inclined to intimidate, threaten, and bully others to get their way.
 Unfortunately, that strategy results in stress and anxiety for the leader and followers, reducing motivation and well-being for everyone.
 This is the impact of relying solely on a power-over-others strategy, which ultimately results in a lose-lose situation for all involved.”**

-On this, the eleventh day of Putin’s offensive against the people of Ukraine, our lectionary serendipitously offers us the story of Jesus in the wilderness.
+Two days ago we marked the one year anniversary of Putin’s most recent offensive against the people of Ukraine.
+Serendipitously, our lectionary offers us the story of Jesus in the wilderness.
 He is not alone.
 Whether the result of extreme hunger or thirst, or the result of some spiritual shift in his consciousness, he is besieged by what our translation identifies as “the devil.”
-The word for devil that would have been used in the earliest telling of this story is ha-satan which is an Aramaic and Hebrew word meaning “adversary,” or “opponent.”
+The word for devil that would have been used in the earliest telling of this story is ha-satan ( שטן) which is an Aramaic and Hebrew word meaning “adversary,” or “opponent.”

 Whether literal or figurative, this opposing force challenges Jesus in three ways.
 First, to use his power to turn the stone to bread and feed himself.
 Jesus does not use his power to benefit himself, not now and not in any other story we have about his life and ministry.
 His power is always and exclusively used to the benefit of others.
 Secondly, this opposing force challenges Jesus to denounce God in exchange for power over “all the kingdoms of the world.”
 Jesus does not take the bait.
 He quotes the ancient Hebrew scriptures and affirms that his allegiance belongs to God and to God alone.
 Thirdly, Jesus is challenged to test God’s promise of protection by throwing himself off of the temple heights.
 Again he refuses.
 He will not use his power for personal gain.
 He will not use his power to make unholy alliances with the force of darkness and destruction, and he will not put his power on display to prove his worth.